rkirov/blog/content/posts/incremental_computation_2.md

 cannot adjust during re-computations.

-Unsurprisingly, the same observations were made in the build systems space in the paper `Build systems a la carte`.
+Unsurprisingly, the same observations were made in the build systems space in the paper `Build systems a la carte` (see refs in part 3).
 In their work they used a model for build systems written in Haskell.
 Our separation between static and dynamic computation graph is equivalent to what they call - applicative vs monadic build systems.
-Most popular build systems like make are applicative (static).
+Most popular build systems like `make` are applicative (static).

 ## Adaptive (self-adjusting) computation

-While turning the example above into an incremental function is relatively easy using if-else statements (try it), a general framework that supports dynamic incremental computation is too involved to go through in this post.
+While turning the example above into an incremental function is relatively easy using `if-else` statements (try it), a general framework that supports dynamic incremental computation is too involved to go through in this post.

 Luckily, this has been well studied in the past and there existing implementations.
 The work of [Acar - Self-adjusting